 |5.||Will I get all of my money back?|

-The Receiver is currently in the process of preparing a plan of distribution and cannot at this time state what recoveries may be for investors.
+The Receiver cannot at this time state what recoveries may be for investors.
 The Receiver, however, does not expect that investors will recover 100% of their invested funds.
 Indeed, they will recover significantly less.
+There are certain claims issues, such as the assertion of priority, which could significantly impact the distribution, if any, to be made to creditors and investors.

 |6.||When can I expect to receive a distribution?|